Transparency & Start-up Philanthropy: What We Can Learn from Bezos and Zuckerberg

 - Through what mechanism will grants and other announcements be made in the future?

-It may seem like a long list, but by opening up the playbook and speaking from the heart, a new philanthropist can inspire others with their vision rather than inspiring the suspicion that inevitably comes with opacity.
+It may seem like a long list, but by opening up the playbook and speaking from the heart, a new philanthropist can inspire others with their start-up philanthropy and vision rather than inspiring the suspicion that inevitably comes with opacity.